navigators-exploration-team/recursive-mastermind-zkApp/README.md

 - This method is called by the Code Master to generate a step proof with the clue combination by using recursion.

-- The method takes the `unseparatedSecretCombination`, `salt` and `previous proof` as private inputs besides the public inputs:
+- The method takes the `secretCombination`, `salt` and `previous proof` as private inputs besides the public inputs:

-  - `unseparatedSecretCombination`: The secret combination set by the Code Master.
+  - `secretCombination`: The secret combination set by the Code Master.
   - `salt`: A random field to salt the secret combination before hashing.
   - `previousProof`: The previous proof generated by the Code Breaker.